-Green Beans: WATCHLIST Supply remains light this week and quality is hit or miss due to weather-related pressure.
+Green Beans: WATCHLIST Supply remains light this week and quality hit and miss due to weather-related pressure.

 French Beans: Production remains good, but upcoming rain may affect quality.
 Fair supply and good quality of French beans out of Mexico.